SAFSDEV/Core/readme.txt

 This repository contains Core codes like services, drivers, engines and hooks etc.

-Above these framework codes, it also provides sepcial driver like SAFS, JSAFS, SeleniumPlus for handling traditional keywords test record and java test record.
+On top of the framework code, we also provide special drivers like SAFS, JSAFS, and SeleniumPlus for handling traditional keywords test records and Java API calls.

-It also contains keyword implementation code for different testing tools like "Rational Functional Tester", "Selenium1.0", "Selenium2.0 WebDriver", "ISO UIAutomation", "Android Robotium" etc. There are codes about "Image Based Test", "Optical Character Recognition", "Cucumber Test" and "Java Robot Test".
+The project contains keyword implementation "engines" for different testing tools like "IBM Rational Functional Tester", "Selenium 1.0", "Selenium 2.0 WebDriver", "iOS UIAutomation", "Android Robotium" etc..

-There are still many other iteresting codes in this repository.
+There is code for Image-Based Testing, some rudimentary "Optical Character Recognition (OCR)", Cucumber integration, and Java AWT Robot enhancements.

 The SAFS installation code is also included in this repository.

-This repository can be imported in Eclipse a normal Java Project, it depends on another project in repository "SAFS-Android-Remote-Control".
+This repository can be imported in Eclipse as a normal Java Project.
+It does have a dependency on another repository: SAFS-Android-Remote-Control

 To set up the development correctly, please refer to document developer_setup.txt.

-SEP 16, 2015
+SEP 17, 2015